Click the JSME logo for a sample strategy paper

 Journal of Strategic Management Education (JSME)

 1. The JSME only accepts electronic submission of articles (for submission of video case studies or research documentaries, see point 15 below).
-Manuscripts should conform to the style used by the Journal and for comparison authors should inspect articles published in the JSME as well as following the guidelines below.
-Manuscripts should be submitted electronically in Microsoft Word (other Microsoft formats and Adobe PDF format are acceptable for figures and exhibits) and sent to David O' Neill at: david.oneill@senatehall.com
+Manuscripts should conform to the style used by the journal; for a comparison authors should inspect articles published in the JSME as well as following the guidelines below.
+Manuscripts should be submitted electronically in Microsoft Word and sent to: info@senatehall.com

 3. The title page of your article/paper should contain the name, institutional affiliation, postal address, telephone number, fax number, country code, and electronic mailing address of each author.
 The second page should include the manuscripts title and an abstract that is 150 words or fewer.
 The manuscript should begin on the third page.
 All materials or references that allow the blind reviewer to identify the author(s) should be completely removed from the abstract and manuscript, and appear only on the title page.
 Authors should bear in mind that abstracts will be used to publicize the content of their article and should therefore emphasize the value of the article's contribution to learning.
 Authors should also attempt to make the abstract understandable to both academics and laypersons alike.